 dbcain the x-terminal inside VNC client

-DBCA is expected to show a warning about insufficient swap size.
+Note: DBCA is expected to show a warning about insufficient swap size.
 Swap is intentionally disabled and the warning should be ignored.
 If the swap is enabled then swapping may happen when system is low on memory even when there is some physical memory still available.
 Swapping will cause system being unresponsive and potentially causing time outs at various levels including storage.
 While swapping may prevent or delay running out of memory, the results of swapping are likely to be worse than the results of running out of memory.

-Note that with database versions 12.1 and 12.2 running on GI ver 18.3 the DBCA tool will show failed "CRS Integrity" check.
+Note: With database versions 12.1 and 12.2 running on GI ver 18.3 the DBCA tool will show failed "CRS Integrity" check.
 This error should be ignored.
 DBCA ver 12.1/12.2 uses crs_stat utility that is deprecated in GI ver 18.3.

 Configuring database memory settings